executer-uno/ESP32_DustTracker/README.md

 * ESP32 with FreeRTOS threads

 Basic opendata-stuttgart project was done on ESP8266 chip, with no OS usage.
 Main thing to move to ESP32 was 3 hardware UART available, more IO pins for SD card support and enough RAM for SQLite and trouble free engineering.
-* SQLite on DS card
+* SQLite on SD card

 To make it portable some data buffer required.
 For easy data store and acess and modification SQLite library was used.
 Works like a charm.
 * SoftwareSerial for debug output